dabblingwithcode/school_data_hub_frontend/README.md

 - Filters are incredibly useful when dealing with lists.
 There are general filters (like class, schoolyear) and specific filters for the different views implemented, as well as different ordering of the list elements according to different criteria depending on the view.

+#### Matrix: User accounts and room management with Matrix Corporal

+- If you configure a synapse server to work with Matrix Corporal https://github.com/devture/matrix-corporal , you can now easily administer accounts and room membership, including per user power levels in the rooms.

 ### Roadmap

 The export of reports in a printable format (pdf) is crucial for us and because of that on top of the list.